mrguima/epic-clipboard/README.md

 ## DESCRIPTION
 EPIC Clipboard is an alternative for Windows Clipboard, written in [AutoHotkey](https://www.autohotkey.com/), to play [EPIC RPG](https://top.gg/bot/555955826880413696).
 - Originally made by Guima, this edit was done to update the base version with added buttons and commands.
-- The script works exactly the same, only difference with the additions of more commands and having the script send the command as well instead of you having to manually press enter after every command.

 ## FEATURES
 - **Hero Panel** - Check Profile | Check Inventory | Heal